gdumie01/mlzoomcamp-midterm-conv-prediction/README.md

 ```
 docker run -it -p 9696:9696 conv-prediction:latest
 ```

+#### 4. Now use the predict-tester script to test the service
-4. In another terminal run the predict-test.py.
+In another terminal run the predict-tester.py.
 ```
 python predict-tester.py
 ```